 Activities and Events

-The JLGC Seminar (previously Japan Day Seminar) is an annual event organised by the Japan Local Government Centre to raise awareness of Japan and Japanese local government and provide a real-time opportunity to exchange information and ideas on local government policy and best practice concerning both the UK and Japan.
+The JLGC Seminar (previously Japan Day Seminar) is an annual event organised by the Japan Local Government Centre to raise awareness of Japan’s cities and regions, providing a real-time opportunity to exchange information and ideas on local government policy and best practice concerning both the UK and Japan.

 Report from our most recent seminar below, titles link to presentations (PDF), where provided